kwailamchan/algos-c/README.md

 [Array](./algos/array)

-- remove duplicates from an unsorted array
+- to remove duplicates from an unsorted array
+- to remove duplicates from an sorted array
+- to reverse an unsorted array

 [LinkedList](./algos/linkedlist)

-- sort an unsorted linked list
+- to sort an unsorted linked list
-- reverse an unsorted linked list
+- to reverse an unsorted linked list
-- remove duplicates from an unsorted linked list
+- to remove duplicates from an unsorted linked list

 Tree